SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

 # Python RTT GUI
 ![RTT GUI](./docs/python_rtt_gui.png)

-A Python-based GUI application for Real-Time Transfer (RTT) communication with MCUs using J-Link.
+A Python GUI serving as a wrapper for SEGGER Real-Time Transfer (RTT) debug communication over J-Link.
-This project provides a simple and intuitive interface for connecting to and monitoring target MCUs.
+This project accesses RTT communication directly through the J-Link drivers without the need for intermediary applications.
+It can be used as a foundation to create a custom debug communication tool for MCU development, avoiding the use of classical slower and clunky approaches like UART channels.
+Instead, it leverages the J-Link flash debugging adapter for fast debug communication.

 ## Features

-- Connects to MCUs using J-Link debuggers
+- Connects to MCUs using the J-Link debugger directly via J-Link drivers, eliminating the need for intermediary software such as RTTViewer.
-- Real-time log display for RTT data
+- Displays debug communication live within the GUI.
+- Provides log filtering and highlighting functionality.
-- Support for filtering and selecting MCUs
+- Supports most MCUs through a simple filtering and selection interface.
-- Simple and clean GUI interface
-- Status monitoring and connection management
+- Includes status monitoring and connection management.

 ## Prerequisites
 - Python 3.8+ (https://www.python.org/)